 Check out this post by Delicious magazine for some creative ideas for pancake toppings.
 I've gone for classic blueberries and maple syrup, because I'm more of a traditionalist where pancakes are concerned.

 - Almond Milk: Make it nut-free by using oat milk, coconut milk or soy milk.
+But, I love the flavor of pancakes made with almond milk.

 - Apple Cider Vinegar: When combined with your plant-based milk, apple cider vinegar makes a very convincing vegan buttermilk substitute.